balloob/JMapViewer/readme.md

 The difference with the original is the addition of the class OfflineOsmTileSource.
 It requires 3 arguments: the directory where your files are stored, the minimum zoom level that you have stored and the maximum zoom level.

-Use it like this in Java
+Use it like this in Java:

     JMapViewer map = new JMapViewer();
     map.setTileSource(new OfflineOsmTileSource("file:///Users/paulus/Downloads/jTileDownloader/tiles/",1,9));